 It's so hard to believe that our smiling, creative, passionate friend has so suddenly and unexpectedly, gone.
 We all miss Ben, and our hearts go out to his family.
 With them and his many friends we will remember Ben forever, and celebrate his amazing life.

-WATCH: Really useful guide to the Comici The Comici Route, one of the great routes of the Alps on BMC TV
+WATCH: Really useful guide to the Comici The Comici Route, one of the great routes of the Alps

 Dan Thompson, Rab Marketing Manager

 I first met Ben in 2009, he was heading to Scotland to shoot a winter campaign for Rab and I had to drop off the three holdalls of gear he needed, I was late and managed to get hopelessly lost in the maze of Sheffield streets, but when I finally found Ben his enthusiasm and excitement was infectious and we talked over coffee about kit, shot lists, conditions, and, of course, the weather… despite the fact Ben had a long drive ahead, he made time to talk and left a lot later than planned.